Eraph/rakhama.com/content/posts/some-favourite-albums/index.md

 {{< deezer albumId="241232" >}}

 There was a small window of time between about 2000 and 2005 where British alternative music was absolutely punching, and this is one of the most exemplary albums of that period.
 Stacked full of energy, soaring vocals and crushing screaming, most excellent guitar hooks and a sound you only hear from a band thoroughly enjoying what they're doing.
-This is an album that has the ability to lift me out of a funk no matter how deep I'm in.
+This is an album that has the profound ability to lift me up from even the deepest of funks.

 [???]